What is a Preschool Education Administrator?

 - Plan, direct, and monitor instructional methods and content of educational, vocational, or student activity programs.

-Below is a list of the skills most Preschool Education Administrators say are important on the job.
+These are the skills Preschool Education Administrators say are the most useful in their careers:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.